dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 }
 ```

-This new function potentially fix one of the item we listed above, it can now let us to traversate the heap because we know that the heap has the following structure:
+This new function potentially fix one of the problems we listed above, it can now let us to traversate the heap because we know that the heap has the following structure:

 | 0000 | 0001 | 0002 | 0003  | ... |  0010  | 0011 | 0013 | ... | 00100 |
 |------|------|------|-------|-----|--------|------|------|-----|-------|
 |  2   |  X   |  X   |   7   | ... |   X    | cur  |      | ... |       |

-Where the number indicates the size of the allocated block.
-So  now if we want to iterate from the first to the last item allocated the code will looks like:
+Where the number indicates the size of the allocated block, so in the example above there have been 2 memory allocations the first of 2 bytes and the second of 7 bytes.
+Now if we want to iterate from the first to the last item allocated the code will looks like:

 ```c
 uint8_t *cur_pointer = start_pointer;